junghans-schneider/ModPlayer.js/README.md

 JavaScript player for the famous Fasttracker II and Protracker module formats.

+Plays modules plugin-free with low CPU usage in modern browsers.

 [Demo](http://jsfiddle.net/junghans_schneider/vhBja/embedded/result/)

 *Note:* The player is in an early stage of implementation.
 At the moment there is no API for stopping playback.
 Also many effects are not implemented, yet.